mewspring/blend/README.md

 	go get github.com/mewmew/blend

-To parse more complex blend files "block/struct.go" and "block/parse.go" may have to be regenereted.
+To parse more complex blend files "block/struct.go" and "block/parse.go" may need to be regenereted.
 To regenerate these two files for any given blend file, use the *blendef* tool.

 	go get github.com/mewmew/blend/cmd/blendef